seejaysly/disco/README.md

-# Citable v2.3
+# Disco v.0.0.6
- By Owen Schoppe
+By Chris Jennings (based on code by Owen Schoppe)

-## Save citable quotes and notes in Google spreadsheets.
+## Save Disco quotes and notes in Google spreadsheets.

-Sick of manually tracking sources when collecting quotes?
-For students, researchers, and other professionals who do secondary research, Citable simplifies collecting quotes, notes and other data points along with the additional reference information needed to make a web citation.
+Use Disco to save text from web-based articles and save them to Google Sheets.
+This extension provides an information tracking system for students, researchers, and other professionals who do secondary research, Disco simplifies the collection of quotes, comments, and other metadata needed to make a web citation.

-Notes are saved in a spreadsheet in your Google Docs to enable collaboration with colleagues and rigorous analysis of the collected notes.
-To collaborate online, simply share the spreadsheet.

-Collaborate using Post-its?
-Citable includes a printing template to simplify printing notes directly onto Post-its for easy offline collaboration.

-Citable provides enhanced printing for Google spreadsheets.
-Print each row one a single sticky and select which columns to include.
+"Discos" (or discoveries) are saved to a Google Sheet in a spreadsheet, which enables online collaboration with others.

-Citable is secure and suitable for work.
-All notes are securely transmitted only between the specified Google account and your computer.
-Citable maintains your privacy.
+Disco is secure and suitable for work.
+All discos are securely transmitted only between the specified Google account and your computer.
+Disco maintains your privacy.

-- Select some text before clicking Citable to quickly create a note.
+- Select some text before clicking the Disco extension icon to quickly create a note.
-- Citable automatically saves the page title, url, and date.
-- Automatically saves the author of the current article on most news sites.
+- Disco automatically saves the page title, url, and date, as well as the author on most news sites.
-- Add tags to organize notes and accelerate analysis.
+- You can manually add tags to organize notes and accelerate analysis.
+- You can manually add comments to help contextualize the content collected.
 - Create new spreadsheets on the fly.
 - Spreadsheets are stored in a Google Drive folder, Citable_Documents.
 - Collaborate simply by sharing documents and adding them to your Citable_Documents folder.